-Therefore be it resolved that, the HPC/PC has reviewed the proposed Ordinance;
+Therefore be it resolved that, the Historic Preservation Commission has reviewed the proposed Ordinance;

 Be it further resolved that in March of this year, both the Planning Commission and the Historic Preservation Commission recommended approval of a similar Ordinance [BF 121019, Supervisor Wiener] that would amend local CEQA procedures.
-(HPC Resolution No. 704 and PC Resolution No. 18826) and MOVED, in light of that recommendation, Commission recommends that the Board approve some portions of this proposed Ordinance [BF 130248, Supervisor Kim] that would complement and support the Commission's earlier recommendation; and
+(HPC Resolution No. 704 and PC Resolution No. 18826) and MOVED, in light of that recommendation, the Historic Preservation Commission recommends that the Board approve of certain portions, disapprove of certain portions of the proposed Ordinance [BF 130248, Supervisor Kim] that would complement and support the Commission's earlier recommendation; and

-Be it further MOVED, that In general, this Commission recommends the following by subject area:
+Be it further MOVED, that in general, this Commission recommends the following by subject area: